itzKuzuhsi/Pocker-Ereader-/README.md

 aio-launcher: my fav launcher.
 The reason I changed the onyx launcher, because it's ugly (im not kidding )

 ابجد: it's cool but u must subscribe to read some books, There is all kinds of books and also translated
+Syncthing: to sync my files across my laptops and iPad, Its pretty good tho